Archaeal virus: Research

 Various methods have been used to better understand archaeal virus genes and their interactions with their hosts.
 Biochemical analysis has been used to compare gene homologs, genetic analysis has been able to show which genes are essential for function, and structural analysis of protein folds has been able to identify archaeal viruses' relation to other viruses through shared structure.
 Culture-independent methods have also been used, including viral tagging, phage fluorescent in situ hybridization, single cell genomics, and bioinformatic analysis of previously published sequence data.
 Sulfolobus spindle-shaped virus 1 (SSV1), SIRV2, and STIV have been developed into model systems to study virus-host interactions.
 Cryogenic electron microscopy (cryo-EM) has helped to analyze structural similarities between viruses, such as showing that lipothrixviruses, rudiviruses, and tristromaviruses encode the same MCP.
 Gene homology and synteny likewise have been able to show evolutionary relation, such as the relation between halspiviruses and thaspiviruses.

 The archaeal homolog of the endosomal sorting complex required for transport (ESCRT) is used by some archaeal viruses, such as STIV and SIRV2, for assembly and exit.
 ESCRT is used by some eukaryotic viruses, including Ebola, HIV, and Hepatitis B virus to facilitate exiting the host cell.
 This suggests that viral budding from archaea is similar to budding in eukaryotic viruses and that the proteins involved in ESCRT were present prior to the emergence of eukaryotes.
-The discovery of new processes in archaeal viruses may therefore provide more insights into their relation with eukaryotic viruses, in particular viruses of Asgardarchaeota, an Archaea phylum that forms a monophyletic clade with eukaryotes.
+The discovery of new processes in archaeal viruses may therefore provide more insights into their relation with eukaryotic viruses, in particular viruses of Promethearchaeati, an archaeal kingdom that cladistically includes eukaryotes.